OpenClaw Gateway Architecture: Understanding the Control Plane of Your AI Agent

 message_format: "json"

 When a request arrives, the Gateway inspects the path and headers to determine which channel it belongs to.
-The Slack channel validates Slack’s signing signature (HMAC-SHA256) before processing.
-The WhatsApp channel verifies Meta’s webhook verification token.
-The web channel checks the Origin header against the allowlist.
+The Slack channel validates Slack’s signing signature (HMAC-SHA256 of the request body and timestamp) before processing — this prevents replay attacks and spoofed Slack events.
+The WhatsApp channel verifies Meta’s webhook verification token during the initial handshake and the signature on every subsequent event.
+The web channel checks the Origin header against the allowlist to prevent cross-site WebSocket hijacking.
+The API channel requires JWT auth on every request because there’s no persistent session to authenticate once.
 Each channel applies its own middleware stack before the message reaches the agent.

 This architecture follows what the Cloud Native Computing Foundation (CNCF) calls the “sidecar-less service mesh” pattern — routing intelligence lives in the Gateway rather than in per-service proxies.
-For a single-agent deployment (which is what most executive setups are), this is cleaner than running Istio or Linkerd alongside your agent.
+For a single-agent deployment (which is what most executive beeeowl setups are), this is cleaner than running Istio or Linkerd alongside your agent, because you don’t have multiple services to mesh together.
+The Gateway is the mesh.

 export GATEWAY_SECRET="$(openssl rand -hex 32)"